Raw vector

 CVE-2023-46233 is a critical-severity Use of Weak Hash (CWE-328) vulnerability in Crypto-Js Project Crypto-Js.
 Its CVSS base score is 9.1 (Critical).

-Operationally, ranked in the top 23.6% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique OS Credential Dumping (T1003); ranked at the 47th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References